ibm-cloud-docs/power-iaas/use-case-app.md

 ---

 copyright:
-  years: 2019, 2020
+  years: 2023

-lastupdated: "2020-04-10"
+lastupdated: "2023-03-28"

-keywords: use case, application hosting, enterprise-level workload, bursting, scaling, db2 workloads
+keywords: AIX and IBM i hosting, application, use case, application hosting, enterprise-level workload, bursting, scaling, db2 workloads

 subcollection: power-iaas

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:deprecated: .deprecated}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

 # AIX and IBM i production application hosting
 {: #use-case-app-hosting}

+IBM i is not supported for private cloud.
+{: note}

 The client wants to run an enterprise-level workload in an infrastructure as a service (IaaS) environment with the ability to leverage the IBM Cloud services.
 {: shortdesc}